 Sometimes students encounter exceptional circumstances resulting in them needing to take a break from their studies.
-We understand this and the University has procedures in place to support students who need to take a break from their studies orneed to modify their current programme.
+We understand this and the University has procedures in place to support students who need to take a break from their studies or need to modify their current programme.

-If you are considering taking a break from your studies whilst you are enrolled, pleasespeak to your School Office.
+speak to your School Office.
 You should also seek: